batocera-linux/batocera.linux/batocera-Changelog.md

 - od-commander fixed for several screen resolutions
 - disabling rumble for some libretro emulators/controllers
 - Xbox S|X controllers with the RPi4
+- White frame on 4:3 screen in libretro cores for Sinden Lightgun
 ### Dev
 - buildroot upgrade to 2022.11.x
 - odroidxu4 upgrade kernel to 6.1